 Virtual Seminar on Climate Economics

 The Virtual Seminar on Climate Economics is an online seminar series hosted by the Federal Reserve Bank of San Francisco.
 The seminar is open to everyone interested in research on the economics of climate change—including topics drawn from macroeconomics, microeconomics, finance, econometrics, and environmental economics.
+Hear about the genesis and first year of VSCE seminars in this VoxEU/CEPR interview.

 We convene on Zoom for a 50-minute talk and up to 25 minutes of discussion and Q&A.